fghjorth/polygonmapping/README.md

 # Plotting and converting polygon data in R
-This repo containts R code for reading in sets of lat/long pairs, plotting as polygons, and exporting polygons to shapefile format.
+This repo contains R code for reading in sets of lat/long pairs, plotting as polygons, and exporting polygons to shapefile format.

 The input is a string of lat/long pairs for each respondent as such: